Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The Philips Sonicare 9900 Prestige is a lux-looking, faux-gold accented rechargeable electric toothbrush with a pleather-covered charging case, a bespoke charging base, and a microfiber cloth to keep it all looking clean.

-With this much effort put into the aesthetics of the toothbrush, we were disappointed with the cleaning results.
+Despite the considerable effort put into the toothbrush's aesthetics, we were disappointed with the cleaning results.
 The 9900 scored poorly on the photo plaque test, with plenty of new and old plaque visible.
-The pressure sensor light is built into the bottom of the electric toothbrush, making it easy to miss.
+The pressure sensor light is built into the bottom of the electric toothbrush, which can make it easy to miss.

 We also weren’t thrilled with the functionality of the 9900’s Bluetooth smartphone app.
-During setup, the app asks for location access through your phone, one of the only apps to ask for this information.
+During setup, the app requests location access through your phone, making it one of the few apps to ask for this information.

 The app also asked each time we signed on if we had changed the brush head, and insisted that only the 9900 be recharged with its included charger.
 It took a couple of uses before our tester realized that the app was reacting to the presence of another electric toothbrush charger in the bathroom.

 When using the 9900 with the app on, the toothbrush is very sensitive to movement and directs for minimal movement.
-The preferred use indicated by the app is that you hold the brush against your teeth rather than brushing back and forth.
+The app's preferred use is to hold the brush against your teeth, rather than brushing back and forth.
 Considering the poor results from the plaque test, Philips might want to reconsider this recommendation.

 Unfortunately, it lacks several desirable features.
 Its two-minute timer doesn’t buzz every 30 seconds to remind you to change brushing areas, and there is no charging indicator.
 However, there is a light to indicate when you’re brushing too hard.